DevonGifford/FaceDetectionApp-BackEnd/README.md

 The page will reload when you make changes.
 You may also see any lint errors in the console.

+This app uses cors to run on your local host server

 ## futher ...
 This applet is using an outdated package of bcrypt, specifically bcrypt-nodejs The reason for this is that this project is merely a showcase app for my portfolio.